Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Spatial discretisation: the Hermite basis

 The central stability result that guarantees the safe application of Hermite spectral methods even when no harmonic potential is present is the following observation from Lemma 1.2 in \cite{ginibre1979sigma}. \begin{prop} For any $k\in\mathbb{N}$ there is a constant $C>0$ such that for any $u_0\in \Sigma^{k}$ and any $t\geq0$ we have

 i.e. the free Schr\"odinger flow is stable in $\|\cdot\|_{\Sigma^k}$. \end{prop}\begin{proof} {For the sake of completeness we include the short proof of this estimate.} We begin by proving the result for $k=1$.
-Let us introduce the {{so-called Galilean}} operator
+Let us introduce the {{so-called Galilean}} operator $J(t) := x + 2it\nabla$, which commutes with the free Schr\"odinger differential equation: